rubyonjets/jets/docs/_includes/reference.md

-Lono is a CloudFormation framework tool that helps you manage your templates.
-Lono handles the entire CloudFormation lifecycle.
-It starts with helping you develop your templates and helps you all the way to the infrastructure provisioning step.
+Jets is a Serverless Framework that allows you to create applications with Ruby on AWS Lambda.
+It includes everything required to build an application and deploy it.
+Jets makes serverless accessible to all.